+There are two main types of garage door springs installed in most garages.
+Torsion springs keep you door in a constant state of balance.
+Extension springs provide added lift to assist in raising the door.
 Torsion springs are the pricier of the two, but they’re more stable, last longer and pose less risk when breaking.
 They also provide a more fluid motion during lifting.
 Extension spring lifted doors are noticeably jerkier when moving.
 Many older garage doors have extension springs.
 Luckily, there are ways to convert an extension spring door to torsion springs, although this job should always be left to a professional.

 When Should I Replace My Garage Door Spring?